GeorgeAmany/animated_contact_us/README.md

 > Developed by **George Amany**, a Flutter developer, with guidance and mentorship by **Abdelrahman Ibrahem** (Tech Lead).
 > This package reflects great teamwork and technical support throughout the process.
+> If you like this package, please give it a like on pub.dev so more people can find and benefit from it.

 ---